slavyanHristov/restaurant-table-reservation-system/README.md

 * Edit reservation details. ex. => Reservation Time, Reservation Date, Number of People
 * Cancel a reservation
 * Seat guests by accessing their registered reservation in the system and choosing free restaurant table
-* Free a table when the reservation is done.
+* Free a table when given reservation is complete.

 ## How To Use